ZehT/bridge351-interview-calendar-api/README.md

 More Users and Slots can be add using the API.

-## Data Base
+## Database
-The Data Base is fairly simple, and described as below:
+The Database is fairly simple, and described as below:
 > ![DB Structure](https://github.com/ZehT/bridge351-interview-calendar-api/blob/main/src/main/resources/db/db_structure.png?raw=true)

 ## Executing the Project